barandenizkorkmaz/cs-docs/docs/data-structures/chp1-lists-and-the-collections-framework/chp1-lists-and-the-collections-framework.md

     // Update methods
     public void rotate() {
-        // Rotate the first element to the back of the list if (tail != null) // If empty, do nothing tail = tail.getNext(); // The old head becomes the new tail }
+        // Rotate the first element to the back of the datastructures.list if (tail != null) // If empty, do nothing tail = tail.getNext(); // The old head becomes the new tail }

     public void addFirst(E e) {
-        // Adds element e to the front of the list if (size == 0) {
+        // Adds element e to the front of the datastructures.list if (size == 0) {
             tail = new Node<>(e, null);
             tail.setNext(tail); // Link to itself circularly